ayrapetovai/dfm/README.md

 - a non-existing file, that has a corresponding file in the source directory
     - error "file not found"

-### Apply
+### Pull
 The subcommand takes the names of a files from target directory.
-If the specified filename does not exist in target directory, then `apply` will calculate the corresponding names in the source directory.
+If the specified filename does not exist in target directory, then `pull` will calculate the corresponding names in the source directory.
 If there is no such a file in source directory - error.
 For existing target files: replacement, for non-existing files: creation (does not require special conditions).
 Replacement checks if there is no conflict.